 What is the Thyroid Gland?

-On the flip side, if the thyroid produces too much TSH, this is called Hyperthyroidism or an overactive thyroid, and can lead to rapid weight loss, nervousness, confusion, rapid heart rate, inability to regulate body heat, fatigue, shaking, and premature ejaculation.
+On the flip side, if the thyroid produces too much TSH, this is called Hyperthyroidism or an overactive thyroid.
+This can lead to rapid weight loss, nervousness, confusion, rapid heart rate, inability to regulate body heat, fatigue, and premature ejaculation.

 Common Symptoms of Thyroid Disease